Kirti N. Chaudhuri: Early life and education

 Chaudhuri was born in Calcutta and spent his childhood in Kolkata and Delhi.
 In his early life, he was also a pianist and a general musician.
 He sat for the entrance examination for the University of London and studied history at the School of Oriental and African Studies, University College London, Birkbeck College, and the London School of Economics.
 His teachers included Arthur Llewellyn Basham, Cyril Philips, William G. Beasley, C. R. Boxer, Bernard Lewis, Eric Hobsbawm, G.J.
 Renier, Michael Oakeshott, and Karl Popper.
-In 1959, he was the first undergraduate since Bernard Lewis in 1936 to obtain First Class Honours in Final BA Examinations in History from the School of Oriental and African Studies, University of London.
 Chaudhuri graduated with first-class honours in 1959 and was awarded the Derby Fellowship for Doctoral Research Studies.

 Chaudhuri completed his PhD in 1961, in just over two years.
 His dissertation was on the early history of the English East India Company.
 He was immediately offered a position at the University of London and became a lecturer, reader, and professor of economic history.